dnguyennk/Generating-Keywords-for-Google-Ads/README.md

 # Generating-Keywords-for-Google-Ads
 Automatically generate keywords for a search engine marketing campaign using Python.
-8 tasks 10,866 participants 1,500 XP

 ## Project Description
 Imagine that I work for a digital marketing agency, which is approached by a massive online retailer of furniture.
 I would be asked to create a prototype set of keywords for search campaigns for their sofas section.